Skip to main content

 10% PTSD Disability Rating

 A 10 percent PTSD rating is the lowest compensable rating offered by VA’s rating criteria for mental disorders.
-As such, the rating criteria reflects very minimal and often well-controlled symptomology.
+The rating criteria describe very mild or well-controlled symptomology.
 When assigning a 10 percent PTSD rating, VA will look for the following:

 • “Occupational and social impairment due to mild or transient symptoms which decrease work efficiency and ability to perform occupational tasks only during periods of significant stress, or symptoms controlled by continuous medication.”